 bytes (including the '\0' terminator).
 This should make use of the remote

-procedure specification file ~ostutes/rpc/rcookie.x
+procedure specification file ~ostutes/rpc/rcookie.x.
+Use the

-to generate the client side interface file
+program rpcgen to generate the client side interface file

-and the header file rcookie.h
+rcookie_clnt.c and the header file rcookie.h

-also contains a sample
+The directory ~ostutes/rpc also contains a sample

-that can run on the server side, and just return
+get_cookie that can run on the server side, and just return

 a dummy cookie.
 You can use this during development where the server is

-set to localhost
+set to localhost instead of pandonia.
+When this

-is working, change the server to pandonia
+is working, change the server to pandonia.

 This command runs with two parameters.